 Check out our interactive map to see if your councillor has signed up.

 We also held a Space for Cycling and Road Justice training session for 25 campaigners in Birmingham earlier this month.

 CTC, in conjunction with Cyclenation groups across the country, will continue to contact councillors over the summer, and also seek commitment from MPs ahead of the party conferences in the autumn.
 We are looking for as many MP and councillor allies in each party as possible to make sure that their respective manifestos for the General Election incorporate Space for Cycling goals.

 We have also been contacted by a number of councils who are keen to sign up collectively to Space for Cycling.
 We are now defining what this could mean to ensure that signing up is an achievable yet meaningful commitment to make a real difference to cycling locally.
-More information to follow.Meanwhile, we have held a first campaigners' training session in Birmingham, giving local volunteer activists the knowledge and skills to take forward both CTC's Space for Cycling and Road Justice campaigns at ground level.
+More information to follow.knowledge and skills to take forward both CTC's Space for Cycling and Road Justice campaigns at ground level.
 More training days are planned for Manchester, Sheffield, Newcastle, Glasgow and Bristol in September and October (dates tbc).

 The events we've organised so far have been well received, so do come along.
 Some of the feedback so far:

 - "Good to see & hear like-minded riders & to know that at least some areas are making progress.
 So often one feels a lone voice in the wilderness!"

 - "An excellent, well-organised day which provided a valuable opportunity to share good practice.
 It offered clear perspectives on the need to work together to achieve effective activities and good organisational capacity."

 - "The conference was, for me, enlightening and a fantastic opportunity to meet other campaigners.
 The information readily available was helpful.
 I came away motivated and enthused."